-The authors are deeply thankful to Environmental Egyptian Affairs Agency members, the Red Sea Protectorates Sector, and members of the Zoology Department, Al-Azhar University, Nasr City, Cairo, Egypt, for unlimited support.
+The authors are deeply thankful to the Environmental Egyptian Affairs Agency members, Red Sea Protectorates Sector and members of Zoology Department Al-Azhar University, Nasr City, Cairo, Egypt, for unlimited the support.
+(We would like to thank Dr. Awaad A.M.
+EL-Sayed Prof. of marine invertebrates for his support and identification of specimens of this work).